scala/scala3/docs/docs/reference/other-new-features/indentation.md

 if x < 0 then
     -x
   else   // error: `else` does not align correctly
      x
 ```

+### Spaces vs Tabs

-Indentation prefixes can consist of spaces and tabs.
+Indentation prefixes can consist of spaces and/or tabs.
 Indentation widths are the indentation prefixes themselves, ordered by the string prefix relation.
 So, so for instance "2 tabs, followed by 4 spaces" is strictly less than "2 tabs, followed by 5 spaces", but "2 tabs, followed by 4 spaces" is incomparable to "6 tabs" or to "4 spaces, followed by 2 tabs".
 It is an error if the indentation width of some line is incomparable with the indentation width of the region that's current at that point.
 To avoid such errors, it is a good idea not to mix spaces and tabs in the same source file.

+### Indentation and Braces

+Indentatation can be mixed freely with braces.
+For interpreting  indentation inside braces, the following rules apply.

+ 1. The assumed indentation width of a multiline region enclosed in braces is the
+    indentation width of the first token that starts a new line after the opening brace.

+ 2. On encountering a closing brace `}`, as many `<outdent>` tokens as necessary are
+    inserted to close all open indentation regions inside the pair of braces.

 ### Indentation Marker `:`